yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 [german77](https://github.com/german77) continued his reverse engineering of the Switch NFC service and {{< gh-hovercard "11096" "improved yuzu's code accuracy." >}}
 He also fixed a bug, which would cause mice to stop working after some time, by avoiding an accidental division by zero.

-Newcomer [SuperSamus's](https://github.com/SuperSamus) first contribution to yuzu was to {{< gh-hovercard "11050" "fix how button mapping was being handled within yuzu." >}}
+Newcomer [SuperSamus's](https://github.com/SuperSamus) first contribution to yuzu was to {{< gh-hovercard "11050" "remove a workaround on button mapping within yuzu." >}}
-With these changes, it's now possible to share the same mappings between Nintendo and non-Nintendo controllers.
+With these changes, SDL properly inverts the A/B and X/Y mapping of Nintendo devices.
 Thank you!

 Note: This change **BREAKS** controller configurations for those using Nintendo controllers without the direct driver.